-- A federally required plan such as an IEP; or - A school wide system of progress monitoring for all students, except a student who scores Level 4 or above in the specific subject area statewide assessment may be exempted from participation by the principal; or - An individualized progress monitoring plan c.
-Student Promotion and Retention

-Students entering a school from a school system whose graduation credit requirement and/or school day is different from the school of entry may be placed in a grade by the principal and given an individually prescribed program designed for completion of credits.
+- A federally required plan such as an IEP; or - A school wide system of progress monitoring for all students, except a student who scores Level 4 or above in the specific subject area statewide assessment may be exempted from participation by the principal; or - An individualized progress monitoring plan. - Students entering a school from a school system whose graduation credit requirement and/or school day is different from the school of entry may be placed in a grade by the principal and given an individually prescribed program designed for completion of credits.